winsonsun3tych/rfdenk/README.txt

 	   it).
 	c) The UI also needs a test harness.
 	d) There should be some processing on the player names, to keep them from being too long.

+12) Expected extensions:
+    a) More players.
+	b) Texas hold-em: find best five cards out of seven, with some number of common cards.
+	c) Shuffle and deal, to generate random hands.